chrisruffalo/ee-config/README.md

 		// next get the input streams that match the configuration paths given
 		// this method will ALWAYS return a non-null list with AT LEAST ONE
-		// input stream.  (the InputStream may have no content.)
+		// input source.
+(The configuration source may have no content.)
-		List<InputStream> streams = this.locate(annotation);
+		// see IConfigurationSource for more details

-		// implement custom logic here
+		List<IConfigurationSource> sources = this.locate(annotation);

-		MyCustomConfigurationType config = MyCustomConfigurationType.load(streams);
+		// implement custom logic to load the input stream here MyCustomConfigurationType config = MyCustomConfigurationType.load(sources);

 		// return configuration
 		return config;
 	}